Let’s face it. We all want to make our lives easier. And writers, despite being known for being capable of wearing many hats, are no exception.

 In this article, you will find out:

 A virtual writing assistant is a highly skilled professional who supports you or your business remotely, either by writing for you, helping you write, or doing duties related to editorial or publishing.
-A writing VA can also sell his or her writing, editorial, or assistant services per hour or by contract basis.
+A writing VA can also sell their writing, editorial, or assistant services per hour or by contract basis.

 By outsourcing non-essential tasks to virtual assistants, writers are free to focus their energy and time on writing and produce their best works.